Overview of Academic Review Process

 Internal Reviewers: The Chair/Director shall also submit the names of four tenured SDSU faculty members with appointments outside the college whom they consider well-qualified to serve on the Review Team.

-Each nomination should include a single-paragraph bio, an academic home page URL, and an email address.
+Each nomination should include an email address.
 Nominated reviewers may not have close professional or personal relationships with faculty in the unit undergoing review; any potential conflicts of interest must be declared and discussed with the Dean’s office prior to their nomination.

 3. Finalize Dates and Review Team

-As soon as possible after receiving potential dates and names of reviewers, the interim AVP-CAA will work with the College leadership to finalize the dates of the unit’s academic review and the names of the review team.
-Review team members will be invited to participate by an email from either the interim AVP-CAA or the College Dean, depending on the College’s preferred practice.
-The interim AVP-CAA will work with the Provost Office to secure Academic Affairs Leadership Team participation for the site visit.
+As soon as possible after receiving potential dates and names of reviewers, the AVP-CAA will finalize the dates of the unit’s academic review and the names of the review team.
+Review team members will be invited to participate by an email from either the AVP-CAA or the College Dean, depending on the College’s preferred practice.
+The AVP-CAA will work with the Provost Office to secure Academic Affairs Leadership Team participation for the site visit.

 4. Production of the AR Documents